Web analytics dashboard showing total clicks, impressions, average CTR, and average position with data graph.

 We talked with another business already on its fourth agency.
 Their website had a broken lead form.
 For a home services company where the phone call is the whole business, a broken form is not a minor bug.
 It is revenue walking out the door every day while nobody on the agency side notices.

 You would never run your business out of a building you could be locked out of at any moment.
-Your website deserves the same standard.
-It is your hardest working salesperson, and it should answer to you.
+Your website and your ad accounts deserve the same standard.
+They are your hardest working salespeople, and they should answer to you.

 No long-term contract.
 No proprietary cage.
 No starting over.